 The easy way to understand what scientists say about their research.

 If the conclusions in the studies match the advertised benefit – you are on a winner.
 When conclusions say it works for mice, but there were no differences for people – it is unlikey that what you take is going to provide the benefits promoted.

-If a study says “there was no significant difference between the people who took it and people who did not” you are wasting your time taking it.
-It does not mean you have a 50/50 chance of it working.
+If a study says “there was no significant difference between the people who took it and people who did not,” it does not mean you have a 50/50 chance of it working.
 What it means is that if you do or don’t take it is unlikely to make any difference.
 Essentially it is a waste of time and money.

 Trust in yourself!
 You will be able to make sense of the research with a little time and effrot.
 It get’s easier.

 If you can’t find the study on what you want to research on a page you read, go to www.googlescholar.com and put in the title of the article.
 If you see something like “PQQ the new super anti-aging secret for your eggs!
 Improve egg quality” then www.googlescholar.com “PQQ egg quality” or “PQQ fertility” and see what comes up.
 In this example, when you read the website, it looks like there is an excellent product on the market.
 When you read the scientific publication, you realize the promoter’s conclusions are way off target and a miscarriage of science and marketing.
 You can see the results of Ovance and RPM, our low AMH solution here.

 Dr. Martin has made understanding the science and benefits behind fertilty supplements very easy and designed for the general public to understand.
 Click here to read more on popular fertility supplementds and their benefits.